All JET Programme applicants must:

 - Be both mentally and physically healthy.

 - Have the ability to adapt to living and working in Japan.

-- Hold at least a Bachelor’s degree or obtain such qualifications (ALTs may alternatively hold a certification of completion of a three-year course to teach primary/elementary or secondary schools) by the designated departure date (July 28, 2012 for Group A/B, April 10 for April arrival applicants, or the designated date for applicants arriving before Group A/B but after April).
+- Hold at least a Bachelor’s degree or obtain such qualifications (ALTs may alternatively hold a certification of completion of a three-year course to teach primary/elementary or secondary schools) by the designated arrival date (date to be notified upon acceptance; early departure applicants will arrive on April 9, 2014 or the designated date before regular July/August arrival, but after April).